 Adding another layer to the collection’s considerable charm is the museum building itself.
 Just one of several Holly Springs structures listed on the National Register of Historic Places, it was originally built as a girls’ dormitory for the Mississippi Synodical College during the early 20th century.
 That is why, unlike many modern museums, which are designed to move people in and out as quickly as possible, the Marshall County Historical Museum retains both the layout and the atmosphere of a domestic environment and gives the distinct impression that everyone is welcome to come in and stay for a while.
 We certainly hope you will.

 The Marshall County Historical Museum is open all year except Christmas, New Year’s Day and Thanksgiving.
 It is located at 220 East College Avenue.
 Normal operating hours are from 10:00 a.m. to 4:00 p.m.
-Monday through Friday and closed on Saturday, except by special arrangement made by calling the Museum in advance, during regular operating hours.
+Tuesday through Friday and Saturday from 10:00 a.m. to 2:00 p.m.
 Admission is $5.00 for adults and $3.00 for children.
-For more information or to arrange for a group tour or Saturday openings, call 662-252-3669.
+For more information or to arrange for a group tour, call 662-252-3669.